 Citadel of Shymkent

 The old heart of Shymkent is getting alive again.
 After Shymkent was conquered by the Russian Empire in 1864, the citadel fell apart and slept for 150 years under a earth mound.
 The ruins of the citadel has been exposed and reconstructed for a few years.
-It planned to open the citadel to the public in 2021.
+The citadel opened to the public in 2021.

 📌 Find this place on Maps: Google or Yandex